Skip to Content

 11. El Born neighborhood

 If you choose just one neighborhood in Barcelona to wander in, make it El Born.
-It is also the most Instagrammable neighborhood in the city, with plenty of narrow medieval street, funky street art, intricate balconies, and colorful pennants hanging from above.
+It is also the most photogenic neighborhood in the city, with plenty of narrow medieval street, funky street art, intricate balconies, and colorful pennants hanging from above.

 Definitely set aside a few hours during your time in Barcelona to just wander around and get lost in these charming little streets.
 You’ll be sure to find plenty of photo ops, every which way you look!